 The fine herb omelet was a definite standout.
 Incredibly light and fluffy, it's almost like tasting a cloud; a taste bud experience further amplified by the smooth Boursin cheese inside and subtle herb flavor.

 I couldn't resist trying the creme brûlée for dessert and it ended up being my favorite treat of the entire meal.
 The sugar topping was perfectly crisp and caramelized, cracking like ice, and vanilla bean was visible in every spoonful.
 The sizable portion is perfect for sharing.

 All in all, DoveCote is a notable stamp on your brunch passport.
 Although tread carefully, you may just never go back to the traditional stuff.

-Brunch is served every Sunday from 10:30am-2:30pm.
+Brunch is served Saturdays and Sundays from 10:30am-2:30pm.
+The full menu is also available in the outdoor courtyard.
 There are plenty of options for free parking nearby, and details can be found here.
 Reservations can be made online or by calling 407-930-1700 in advance.

 Here are a few more highlights from our meal:

 For more brunch info, read our guide to the Best Restaurants for Brunch in Orlando and check out the rest of our Brunch Buzz series.